sheldonh/dvc/README.md

 Note that `uid` and `gid` should be numeric, because even if this image happens to include a user or group name that the DVC consumer is expecting, it is unlikely that both images will map that name to the same numeric value.

+The `-r` option has two uses:

+* in environments that automatically restart terminated containers, and
+* in environments where `docker rm -v` is used immediately following container termination.

 ## Example

 To create a DVC for redis: